 But to use participant technology effectively, we need to consult with patient advocates, experiment with a variety of decentralized products and services, and search for technology that’s easy to use.

 To learn more about making technology patient-centric, check out our Research Revolution session, “Selecting Patient-facing Technology That Actually Works.”
-Amir Lahav, Michelle Shogren, and Andrea Bastek will share their experiences working with patient-facing technology for Bayer, Mitsubishi Tanabe Pharma America, and Abbott, while Gunnar Esiason shares his experiences using tech as a trial participant.
+Amir Lahav, Michelle Shogren, and Andrea Bastek share their experiences working with patient-facing technology for Bayer, Mitsubishi Tanabe Pharma America, and Abbott, while Gunnar Esiason shares his experiences using tech as a trial participant.

 And if you’re excited about that session, check out our other sessions on topics like expanding patient diversity and inclusion, collaboration between sites and sponsors, change management, and the future of clinical trial tech.